What information am I sharing when I upload a packet capture?

 I want to analyze a packet capture with sensitive information, and do not want it to be available publicly.

 This is an excellent use case.
 One of the primary goals of this project was to allow open intel sharing of malicious packet captures accross the InfoSec community.
-We are currently developing a private API which we plan to make available at the start of 2018.
+We are currently developing a private API which we plan to make available mid-2019.
 For the time being, simply use one of the numerous pcap editing tools to redact any information you do not want shared prior to upload.

 I found a bug or security vulnerability!
 How should I report it?